• Skip to main content

 The flour also gives foods an opaque rather than glossy finish when used as a thickener due to its high fiber content which absorbs more liquid than other starches like arrowroot or potato starches.

-To replace 1 tablespoon of cornstarch, use 2 tablespoons of tapioca flour/starch plus 1 teaspoon of water to help it bind better with liquids during the cooking process.
+To replace 1 tablespoon of cornstarch, use 2 tablespoons of tapioca flour/starch plus 1 teaspoon of water to help it bind better with liquids during cooking.

 4. Rice Flour